Reynau/the-game/README.md

 # The-game
 HTML5 RPG Game still in development, using [Pixi.js v4](http://www.pixijs.com/) and [Tiled to Pixi](https://github.com/Reynau/tiled-to-pixi) libraries to parse a Tiled map to a Pixi container!.
-More info soon!
+Click [here](http://lopezreynau.me/the-game/) to try it!

 ![Problem loading the cover! :S](http://lopezreynau.me/the-game/img/cover.png)